-HUMDEV E50 Communication After a Stroke
+HUMDEV E50, Communication After a Stroke

-This course increases, enhances, and maintains the daily speech function of adults who have experienced speech impairments due to acquired brain injury.
+This course, which is part of the Pathfinders Program, increases, enhances, and maintains the daily speech function of adults who have experienced speech impairments due to acquired brain injury.
 Older adults learn to cope with the effects of stroke or other brain injury on communication skills, get support from those in similar situations, and guidance from professionals after outpatient therapy is completed.
+Registration is completed through the SMC Center for Students with Disabilities, 310-434-4442.

-9563 10:30a.m.-11:45a.m.
+9567 10:30a.m.-11:45a.m.
 W EC 1227 305 Feinberg L H 12:00p.m.-1:15p.m.
 W EC 1227 305 Feinberg L H

-PSYCH E33 Living as a Single Person
+PSYCH E33, Living as a Single Person

 This course assists older adults who are facing a change in their lifestyle because they are now single.
-Older adults explore topics such as dealing with isolation ageism, depression, eating patterns, and social interactions.
+Older adults explore topics such as dealing with isolation, ageism, depression, eating patterns, and social interactions.
 The course assists older adults in making the necessary transitions and adjustments to live a happy and successful life as an older single person.

-9581 11:00a.m.-12:50p.m.
+9590 11:00a.m.-12:50p.m.
 M EC 1227 408 Press P L